-Winter: June – August another downtime for weddings here, with July the slowest month in this period because it’s the coldest.
-June and August can be busy!
-August is known as the windy month.
-(If you love the idea of log fires this is a great time to be married in one of the many places in the hinterland) Temps are cool:
+Winter: June – July is another downtime for weddings here, with July the slowest month in this period because it’s the coldest.
+June can be busy!
+(If you love the idea of log fires this is a great time to be married in one of the many places in the hinterland) Temps are cool.

 Other than getting married, what else can we do?
 16 things to keep you entertained when you’re not getting married!

 Any of our amazing beaches will keep you entertained – remember to swim between the flags though!

 If you have kids, take them to Kings Beach in Caloundra there’s a sort of water playground everyone just loves!